organix/uFork/ufork-wasm/examples/peer_chat/README.md

 The chat application centers around two main components.
 The _room_ and the _party_.
-The room coordinates messages from one or more parties, and maintains a list of parties to whom messages are broadcast.
+The _room_ aggregates messages from one or more parties, and maintains a set of parties to whom messages are broadcast.
-The party manages the output panel and input control, sending messages to, and receiving messages from, the room.
+The _party_ manages the output panel and input control, sending messages to, and receiving messages from, the room.
 A party leaves a room